 Now, do you feel ready to hit the lake on your new pontoon boat?
 Great!
 And the next time you're stuck inside on a cold, rainy day, don't forget to check out the boats.com How To section.
 We've got lots more tips, tricks, and tactics that will help you become a better boater.

-Editor's Note: This story was originally published on boats.com in October 2014 and republished in June 2016 for National Fishing and Boating Week (NFBW).
+Editor's Note: This story was originally published on boats.com in October 2014, republished in June 2016 for National Fishing and Boating Week (NFBW) and then April 2020.